History of Robin Roberts (newscaster) in Timeline

 In 1983, Robin Roberts began her career as a sports anchor and reporter for WDAM-TV in Hattiesburg, Mississippi.

-In 1984, Robin Roberts transitioned to WLOX-TV in Biloxi, Mississippi, continuing her work as a sports anchor and reporter.
+In 1984, Robin Roberts moved to WLOX-TV in Biloxi, Mississippi.

 In 1986, Robin Roberts became a sports anchor and reporter for WSMV-TV in Nashville, Tennessee.

-In 1988, Robin Roberts became a sports anchor and reporter at WAGA-TV in Atlanta, Georgia, where she also hosted a radio show.
+In 1988, Robin Roberts became a sports anchor and reporter at WAGA-TV in Atlanta, Georgia.
+She also became a radio host for radio station V-103 in Atlanta.

-In 1990, Robin Roberts became a sportscaster on ESPN, marking a significant step in her career.
-She held this position for 15 years and was the first woman to co-host NFL Primetime.
+In 1990, Robin Roberts became a sportscaster on ESPN, where she worked for 15 years.
+She was also the first woman to co-host NFL Primetime.

-In 1990, Robin Roberts was still working as a sports anchor and reporter at WAGA-TV in Atlanta, Georgia, while also hosting a radio show at V-103.
+In 1990, Robin Roberts was a sports anchor and reporter at WAGA-TV in Atlanta, Georgia.
+She was also a radio host for radio station V-103 in Atlanta.

 In June 1995, Robin Roberts began working for ABC News as a featured reporter for Good Morning America.